Ted Hope: Amazon Studios

 On January 8, 2014, Hope was named CEO of Fandor, a subscription online service for independent and international films.
 He left Fandor at the beginning of 2015 to become the head of production for Amazon Original Movies, stating, "To help carry the torch into the feature film world for such an innovative company is a tremendous opportunity and responsibility.
 Amazon Original Movies will be synonymous with films that amaze, excite, and move our fans, wherever customers watch."
 After July 2018 he served as the co-head of movies for the studio under Jennifer Salke.

 Amazon has released 38 films since 2016, notably winning three Academy Awards in the studio's first year as a distributor for titles Manchester by the Sea and The Salesman.
 In May 2020, Salke announced that Hope had stepped down from his role as co-head of movies to go back to being an independent producer.
 Hope made a first-look deal with Amazon that began on June 2, 2020.

+Arizona State University

 In 2021, he joined Arizona State University as professor in the Sidney Poitier New American Film School's Masters program.

 Double Hope Films

 Double Hope Films is a production company founded by independent film producer Ted Hope and his wife Vanessa Hope in 2010.
 Double Hope's first film, Dark Horse premiered at the Venice Film Festival in 2011, and the company's sophomore effort, Starlet, premiered at the South by Southwest Film Festival in 2012.
+In 2023, Invisible Nation premiered at the Woodstock Film Festival.

 MPAA campaign

 Hope was instrumental in organizing the successful 2003 antitrust campaign against the MPAA and its ban on screeners including testifying in court.
 Although the MPAA head, Jack Valenti, claimed The Screen Ban was about combating piracy, it was recognized by the court as stifling competition.
-Hope has claimed a double win in the court case, as it is also where he met his wife filmmaker Vanessa Hope.